 Preaching is important to us and we are used to clear, biblical, and thoughtful preaching.
 This helps us to understand the context of the Biblical narrative and to explore our faith.

 The Sherriff Centre in St James’ Church opened in 2014.
 It was created by our former priest Fr Andrew Foreshew-Cain who saw an opportunity to use the church to provide a valuable service to the community when the local post office announced it was closing.
 It now has a Post Office, The Sanctuary Café, Hullabaloo, a lively children’s play area.
 Debt advice is also available to support those facing challenges in their lives.
 Take a look at their website here.

 St James’ is well known beyond our immediate area because of our campaigning commitment to equality in the Church and because of our innovative creation of the Sherriff Centre to serve and engage with the local community in response to local needs.
-But we’re a small worshipping community and many of our members are rightly wary of additional commitments or requests on their time – though we’re fortunate to have resources that enable us to provide pastoral support in the week, administrative support, and two able and active clergy (shared with St Mary’s, one self-supporting).
+We are fortunate to have resources that enable us to provide pastoral support in the week, administrative support, and two able and active clergy (shared with St Mary’s, one self-supporting).